BroadbandForum/usp/specification/security/index.md

 ## Role Based Access Control (RBAC)

 It is expected that Agents will have some sort of Access Control List (ACL) that will define different levels of authorization for interacting with the Agent's data model.
-This Technical Report refers to different levels of authorization as "Roles".
+This specification refers to different levels of authorization as "Roles".
 The Agent may be so simple as to only support a single Role that gives full access to its data model; or it may have just an "untrusted" Role and a "full access" Role.
 Or it may be significantly more complex with, for example, "untrusted" Role, different Roles for parents and children in a customer household, and a different Role for the service provider Controller.
 These Roles may be fully defined in the Agent's code, or Role definition may be allowed via the data model.

 **R-SEC.1** - An Agent MUST confirm a Controller has the necessary permissions to perform the requested actions in a Message prior to performing that action.